-You and your provider can ask our plan to make an exception and cover the drug in the way you'd like it covered.
-If your provider says you have medical reasons that justify asking us for an exception, your provider can help you ask an exception.
+You and your provider can ask our plan to make an exception and cover the drug in the way you would like it covered.
+If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception.
 For example, you can ask our plan to cover a drug even though it is not on our plan's Drug List.
 Or you can ask our plan to make an exception and cover the drug without restrictions.

-If you're a current member and a drug you take will be removed from the formulary or restricted in some way for next year, we'll tell you about any change prior to the new year.
-You can ask for an exception before next year and we'll give you an answer within 72 hours after we get your request (or your prescriber's supporting statement).
-If we approve your request, we'll authorize coverage before the change takes effect.
+If you're a current member and a drug you're taking will be removed from the formulary or restricted in some way for next year, we'll tell you about any change prior to the new year.
+You can ask for an exception before next year and we'll give you an answer within 72 hours after we receive your request (or your prescriber's supporting statement).
+If we approve your request, we'll authorize the coverage before the change takes effect.

-If you and your provider want to ask for an exception, go to Chapter 9, Section 6.4 to learn what to do.
-It explains the procedures and deadlines set by Medicare to make sure your request is handled promptly and fairly.
+If you and your provider want to ask for an exception, Chapter 9, Section 6.4 tells you what to do.
+It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.